 - Or is the project poorly put together or severely flawed, and why?

-The Development List and my Greenlight Analysis outlined above is like a brief on the necessary elements of a business plan, which business plan will put some proof to the concept of your plan.
+The Development List and my Greenlight Analysis outlined above is like a brief on the necessary elements of a business plan, which business plan will put some proof to the concept of your your strategy and the moves you will make.
 I consider, and many of the people I work with, consider the elements of that list to be the development process road map.
 Each element completed is an investment in your film that makes it more valuable at each step.
 Far too many people think that pitching is the magic key to opening the pot of gold needed to get a movie funded.
 That pot of gold is very, very similar to the pot of gold at the end of the rainbow.
 Don’t waste too much time looking for the pot of gold.
 Put your picture together!

 Oh, and because, well, just because, I wanted to offer a couple of discounts: